hailin-du/Path-to-Data-Science/Chapter 2 Notes.md

 ```python
 message_1 NOT 1_message
 ```
-* No space between wording
+No space between the wording
-* Not using key word or function name
+Not using keyword or function name
-* Not too short
+Not too short
-* Be careful with 1 and small "l", 0 and  captial "O"
+Be careful with 1 and small "l", 0 and capital "O"

 ## 2.2.2 Aviod Varibale Naming Error
 ```python